Inference Logoinference.sh

 2. Clean Up: Close database connections, delete temporary files, or free GPU memory before exiting.

-3. Return Quickly: The on_cancel handler should be fast.
-Do note block execution there; just set a flag or signal an event.
+3. Return Quickly: The cancel handler should be fast.
+Do not block execution there; just set a flag or signal an event.

-4. Force Kill: If an app does not respond to on_cancel within a timeout period (default 30s), it will be forcefully terminated (SIGKILL).
+4. Force Kill: If an app does not respond to the cancel hook within a timeout period (default 30s), it will be forcefully terminated.

 we use cookies